cose-wg/HPKE/draft-ietf-cose-hpke.md

 The creation of the COSE_recipient is as follows:

 1. Prepare a Recipient_structure
-2. Obtain the CEK from the next lowest layer
+2. Obtain the key To used use by the next lowest layer
 3. Pass in the following parameters to HPKE Seal API
     1. Public key of recipient for “pKR”
     2. Empty string for “info”
     3. CBOR-encoded Recipient_structure for “aad”
-    4. CEK for next cose layer for “pt”
+    4. The key for next lowest COSE layer for “pt”
 4. The following are returned from the HPKE Seal API
     1. The “enc” is placed in the "ek" header of the COSE_recipient
     2. The “ct” is placed in the “ciphertext” field of the COSE_recipient